mikunn/kivy-widget_area_display/README.md

 ## Installation

-Put the `wadisp.py` file either into your Kivy project directory or into your Python directory's /Lib/site-packages dir.
+Put the `kwad.py` file either into your Kivy project directory or into your Python directory's /Lib/site-packages dir.

 ## Usage

-1. Import it into your app with `import wadisp`
+1. Import it into your app with `import kwad`
-2. Call `wadisp.attach()` (a good place to run it is before you call your app's run() method)
+2. Call `kwad.attach()` (a good place to run it is before you call your app's run() method)
 3. Call `self.show_area()` inside the class/object whose area you want to be displayed.
   * You can call it in Python side or using the kv language
   * By default, this sets the color to be green